austintgriffith/Pyth.io-Site/sourceContent/exploration/contractinheritance.md

 OWNER:0xA3EEBd575245E0bd51aa46B87b1fFc6A1689965a
 ```

-Awesome, so it looks like stuff is setup correctly, now, let's see if it functions correctly when we try a **setMessage.js** script:
+Awesome, so it looks like stuff is setup correctly.
+Now, let's see if it functions correctly when we try a **setMessage.js** script:

 <!--RQC CODE javascript Inherit/setMessage.js --